 Expensive Puppies Vs Low Price Puppies

-A reputable, responsible Boxer breeder will pre-test breeding dogs for all known genetic conditions for which health testing exists.
+A reputable, responsible Boxer breeder will usually need to charge over $1500 for their puppies.
+This is because they will pre-test breeding dogs for all known genetic conditions for which health testing exists.
 This type of breeder will not breed dogs with known heritable (genetic) health conditions that could be passed down to the puppies.

 When you are considering how much do Boxers cost from this type of breeder, you should receive these benefits as part of your purchase price: